 In 2014 I made a pretty good attempt to eat my way through Italy.

 4. Visit all Australian states and territories

 I am incredibly embarrassed about how little of Australia I have seen.
 I have been to Tasmania, South Australia, New South Wales and Victoria (my home state).
 But Australia is such a big country.
 Many people don’t realise just how big Australia is.
 Each capital city offers vibrant city life and cultural diversity.
 The Australian landscape is diverse and interesting, full of glorious beaches, sprawling national parks and interesting wildlife.

 Is there a difference between a castle and a palace?
-Either way the world offers so many excellent castles to explore (except for Australia, there are no castle at home!).
-While I have so far seen some impressive castles I won’t consider this one achieved until I have seen Neuschwanstein Castle!
+Either way, the world offers so many excellent castles to explore (except for Australia, there are no castles at home!).
+While I have so far seen some impressive castles I still have Neuschwanstein Castle on my list…

-9. Discover the all things literary in the UK.
+9. Discover all things literary in the UK

 Every time one of my friends goes to New Zealand (which is extremely often as you can see here and here) I eagerly stalk their Facebook and Instagram waiting for photos.
 It seems like such a magical country, full of lush landscapes and vibrant cities.
 Besides, one of my earliest memories is of my dad reading me the Hobbit, how can I not visit Hobbiton!

 Is there anything more liberating than standing on top of a mountain?
 Early this year I did just that in Hobart.
 Now to find my next mountain…

 15. Spend more time at Disneyland because, well, its Disneyland

 17. Get lost in the South of France